 Wednesday – Day 4: Assos-Pergamum-Sirince

-This morning you will continue from Assos doewn the Aegean coast to Pergamum, once one of the richest and most powerful small kingdoms in Asia Minor to visit the hauntingly beautiful Asklepion – a famous health centre.
+This morning you will continue from Assos down the Aegean coast to Pergamum, once one of the richest and most powerful small kingdoms in Asia Minor to visit the hauntingly beautiful Asklepion – a famous health centre.
 Drive to the beautiful town of Sirince, in the hills above Ephesus.
-B
+Overnight Sirince (B)

 Tour to Ephesus Antique City (Hillside Houses are excluded), which was undoubtedly one of the most important cultural centres of the ancient world.
 Impressive structures you will see include the Library of Celsus, Temple of Hadrian, the Theatre and the Odeon; House of Virgin Mary where she is believed to have spent her last years.
 In 1961, Pope John XXII proclaimed the House of the Virgin Mary at Ephesus to be sacred; Basilica of St. John, who came here with the Virgin Mary and wrote his Gospel, and Temple of Artemis, one of the Seven Wonders of the World.
-After visiting a regional handicraft center, continue on to Bodrum and overnight.
+Some time for shopping, continue on to Bodrum and overnight.
 (B)